COALAIP/specs/ascribe-features/Readme.md

 ## Piece and Edition action modes

 - All actions + modes: Personal message is definable
 - Share via email: email sent to sharee, piece or edition shows up in collection
 - Transfer: email sent to transferee, edition shows up in collection
 - Loan:
     - All modes: start and end loan data are selectable
     - Normal: email sent to loanee, piece or edition shows up in collection
     - Contract: loaner accepts contract uploaded by loanee (contract previews upon typing of email (is also downloadable)), email sent to loanee, piece or edition shows up in collection
 - Consignment:
     - Normal: email sent to consignee, edition shows up in collection
     - Contract: consigner accepts contract uploaded by consignee, email sent to consignee, edition shows up in collection
-        - Pending: consignee can accept/reject a consignment, email to consigner
-        - Unconsign: consignee can after acceptance back-consign to consigner, email to consigner